 Parotid glands have the largest surface area, and so there is physically more area for infection.
 Infection often begins with blockage of the salivary ducts by stones.
 Salivary stones are calcified masses that form on the inside of a duct.
 They are more common in submandibular glands, but sometimes the parotid gland will also experience this blockage.
 This will block the normal flow of saliva through the ducts, which will result in swelling and inflammation.

 So how are these blockages removed?
-Well, salivary stones can be resected by surgically opening the site of blockage.
+Well, salivary stones can be removed by surgically opening the site of the blockage.
 This works particularly well for stones that are located more superficially.
 However, if the stone is deep in the duct the gland may need to be excised completely.
 For parotitis, a combination of massage, irrigation, and antibiotics may be in place.
 In other cases, surgical ligation of the duct may be required to prevent further injury.

 Parotid Gland Tumor

 Resection of parotid gland tumors is a little more complicated.
-Of all salivary gland tumors, seven of the ten start in the large parotid glands.
+Of all salivary gland tumors, seven out of ten start in the large parotid glands.
 About eight of ten parotid tumors will be benign.
 The salivary mass can be aspirated away with a biopsy.
 But very rarely, a cancerous tumor emerges.
 Malignant tumors will be rock hard, and will often include fixed skin or skin ulcers.
-Many of the cancers are a type of adenocarcinoma, which describes cancers that start at the secreting gland cells.
+Many of the cancers are a type of adenocarcinoma, which describes cancers that start at secretory gland cells.